sailfish009/openstructure/modules/mol/base/doc/entity.rst

   Number for a residue.
 The residue number has a numeric part and an (optional) insertion-code.
 You can work with this object as if it was an integer and comparison will look first at the numeric part and then the insertion-code.
   All access to existing objects is read-only.
+Openstructure supports a range of (-8388608 to 8388607) for the numeric part.
+However, the PDB format only supports a range of (-999, 9999).
+This becomes relevant when a structure is saved in PDB format where an IOException is raised if the PDB range is not respected.

   :param num: Numeric part of residue number.
   :type num:  :class:`int`